SAP Identity Management Solutions

 Authentication and Single Sign-On (SSO)

-SAP cloud Identity services support SAML 2.0, OpenID Connect, OAuth 2.0, multi-factor authentication, risk-based authentication and comprehensive password policies across SAP and non-SAP applications.
-The goal here is to have one set of credentials with best password hygiene and user logs into identity authentication service once with multi-factor authentication and gain access to all authorized applications.
+SAP Cloud Identity services support SAML 2.0, OpenID Connect, OAuth 2.0, multi-factor authentication, risk-based authentication, and comprehensive password policies across SAP and non-SAP applications.
+The goal is to have a single set of credentials with strong password hygiene, and to have the user log in to the identity management service once with multi-factor authentication, granting access to all authorized applications.

 Policy-Based Authorization Management

-Authorization events are driven by centrally defined policies and access is not just “yes” or “no”, it can be configured based on conditions.
-Using Attribute-based access control (ABAC) dynamic authorization decisions are taken based on user attributes, user coming from corporate network or public network, device status.
-Role based access control is used to map business functions to specific roles and users are assigned roles mixed with fine grained access controls, set on application level and data level authorization to ensure least privilege access to resources.
+Centrally defined policies drive authorization events, and access is not just “yes” or “no”; it can be configured based on conditions.
+Using Attribute-based access control (ABAC), dynamic authorization decisions are made based on user attributes, the user’s network context (corporate or public), and device status.
+Role-based access control maps business functions to specific roles, and users are assigned roles with fine-grained access controls at the application and data levels to ensure least-privilege access to resources.

 Identity Repositories

-Identity repositories act as the source of truth, it stores user profiles, attributes and group memberships information.
-Identities are synchronized continuously from primary sources such as Active Directory, HR system, Azure AD to ensure that Identity repositories are always up to date to provide consistent identity data across applications.
+Identity repositories act as the source of truth.
+It stores user profiles, attributes, and group membership information.
+Identities are continuously synchronized from primary sources such as Active Directory, HR systems, and Azure AD to ensure identity repositories are always up to date and provide consistent identity data across applications.

 Secure System and Data Access

-Security controls are embedded into every layer of SAP Cloud identity services.
-Strong authentication mechanisms including multi-factor authentication and adaptive authentication, service ensure that even if credentials are stolen, data remains protected.
-API access is secured with token-based authentication, sessions are secured with TLS encryption, secure tunnel connection between cloud and on-premises systems and zero-trust architecture reduces the risk of unauthorized access or credential misuse.
+Security controls are embedded into every layer of SAP Cloud Identity services.
+Strong authentication mechanisms, including multi-factor authentication and adaptive authentication, ensure that even if credentials are stolen, data remains protected.
+API access is secured with token-based authentication; sessions are secured with TLS encryption and a secure tunnel between cloud and on-premises systems; and a zero-trust architecture reduces the risk of unauthorized access or credential misuse.

 Consistent Mechanisms